Yellow fever is a serious disease. You should be immunised against yellow fever before you travel to certain countries.

 What are the side-effects of yellow fever vaccine?

-Severe reactions after a yellow fever vaccine are very rare but mild reactions can last for up to 14 days.
-These include feeling generally unwell, headache, muscle aches, joint pain, mild fever or soreness at the injection site.
+Severe reactions after receiving the yellow fever vaccine are very rare but mild reactions can last for up to 14 days.
+Common side-effects of the vaccine may include feeling generally unwell, headaches, muscle aches, joint pain, mild fever or soreness at the injection site.
 Always contact a doctor if you have any concerns.
+A more serious, but rare, side-effect is encephalitis or infection in the brain.
+Most people recover fully from this side-effect which presents between 2 and 56 days after the vaccine with a fever or headache which may progress to confusion and a coma.
+This serious side-effect is more common in those aged over 60, who should therefore only have the vaccine if there is a serious and unavoidable risk of catching yellow fever.

 Who should not receive the yellow fever vaccine?